MRFP: Learning Generalizable Semantic Segmentation from Sim-2-Real with Multi-Resolution Feature Perturbation: Methodology

 \subsection{Problem Formulation}

-Domain generalization aims to learn a domain-independent model, to train on only source domain \textit{S} and test on unseen target domains \textit{T} = \{$\textit{T}_{1},\textit{T}_{2}...\textit{T}_{n}$\}.
-Let the source domain training dataset be denoted as \textit{S} = $\{\textit{x}_{n},\textit{y}_{n}\}_{n=1}^{N_{S}}$ where \textit{$x_{n}$} is the $n^{th}$ image, \textit{$y_{n}$} is its corresponding pixel-wise label, and \textit{$N_{s}$} is the total samples in the source domain S. The focus of this work is for semantic segmentation task, with the assumption that there is common label space of source and unseen target domains.
+Domain generalization aims to learn a domain-independent model, to train on only a source domain \textit{S} and test on unseen target domains \textit{T} = \{$\textit{T}_{1},\textit{T}_{2}...\textit{T}_{n}$\}.
+Let the source domain training dataset be denoted as \textit{S} = $\{\textit{x}_{n},\textit{y}_{n}\}_{n=1}^{N_{S}}$ where \textit{$x_{n}$} is the $n^{th}$ image, \textit{$y_{n}$} is its corresponding pixel-wise label, and \textit{$N_{s}$} is the total samples in the source domain S. The focus of this work is the semantic segmentation task, with the assumption of a common label space for source and unseen target domains.
 For multi-domain generalization case, where multiple source domains exist, \textit{S} = \{$\textit{S}_{1},\textit{S}_{2}...\textit{S}_{n}$\} are used during training, and for each training iteration, samples are selected randomly from multiple source domains as input.
-During training, no auxiliary external dataset or stylized target domain data is used for feature synthesis.
 The objective function to train the model using empirical risk minimization \cite{vapnik1999nature} is given as:

-where $f_\theta$(.) is the semantic segmentation network that outputs pixel-wise category predictions, $\theta$ represents the learnable parameters in the network, and \textit{l}(.) is the cross-entropy loss function to measure error.
-To make the segmentation model $f_\theta$(.) generalizable by learning domain invariant features in both single and multi-domain settings, MRFP technique is proposed.
+where $f_\theta (\cdot)$ generalizable by learning domain invariant features in both single and multi-domain settings, MRFP technique is proposed.